Help

 Best Practices for High-Reliability PCB Design with Thick Copper

-Start with stack-up optimization, placing thick copper on inner layers for power distribution while outer layers host fine-pitch signals.
+Start with stack-up optimization, placing heavy copper on inner layers for power distribution while outer layers host fine-pitch signals.
 Incorporate thermal vias arrays under hotspots, plated to match trace thickness for isothermal flow.
 Design rules widen traces per current capacity charts, factoring ambient derating for enclosed avionics bays.
 Simulate CTE-induced stresses using tools compliant with IPC-2221 guidelines to preempt fatigue sites.

-Material qualification selects polyimides or high-Tg epoxies for core compatibility with thick copper.
+Material qualification selects polyimides or high-Tg epoxies for core compatibility with heavy copper.
 Fabrication partners must demonstrate capability via first-article inspections, including cross-sections verifying plating uniformity.
-Assembly considers heavier boards' handling, using low-stress solders to avoid copper dissolution.
+Assembly considers heavier boards’ handling, using low-stress solders to avoid copper dissolution.
 Post-assembly, bake-out removes moisture before conformal coating, enhancing humidity resistance.

 Conclusion